sugarchain-project/sugarchain-project.github.io/doc/ANN.md

 - ex4ange (by DobroFenix): https://ex4ange.org/?SUGAR-DOGE

-If you are interested in the Sugarchain project, come to [Discord](https://discord.gg/rm7HHv6) and please follow us on [Twitter](https://twitter.com/sugarchain_dev).
+If you are interested in the Sugarchain project, come to [Discord](https://discord.gg/rm7HHv6) and follow us on [Twitter](https://twitter.com/sugarchain_dev).